MSGamgee85/MSGamgee85/README.md

 I'm a professional transitioning into `data-driven` and `technology-focused` roles, with experience in:

-> [!IMPORTANT]
-> - Financial Operations
+- Financial Operations
-> - Credit & Backoffice Processes
+- Credit & Backoffice Processes
-> - Data Analysis
+- Data Analysis
-> - Business Intelligence
+- Business Intelligence
-> - Applied Mathematics
+- Applied Mathematics

 Currently focused on developing projects involving: